POSTCARD FROM THE MOON

 ‘We-ell,’ he says with his drawn-out Texan drawl, ‘This place would have to be as close to the moon as you could get here on earth.’
 He continues, pointing to the graves at our feet, ‘This is a hostile environment, and at first sight, almost totally devoid of life.
 When these men arrived here, they had a very short window of time to get the hell out.
 Their survival depended upon it.
 They miscalculated, got iced in, and paid with their lives.’

 Despite the optimism of his lecture last night, I get the feeling that Charlie’s comments may come from experience.
 When the Apollo 16 lunar module landed on the moon, the astronauts had already experienced a communication problem, which had resulted in a delay that affected the length of time they could spend on the moon.
 They had also landed some 200 metres from their planned touch-down location, resulting in having used extra fuel.
 In all, they had been on the moon for a total of 72 hours, with just over 20 hours of time collecting samples from the designated lunar surface.
-They had known when they landed on the surface of the moon that there was no room for error if they were to rendezvous with the orbiting command/service module, and that they would only get one opportunity to make the connection.
-Despite the extra 96 kilograms in rock and soil samples they collected, they did have enough fuel to jettison themselves off the surface, and to successfully rendezvous, with the orbiting module.
+They had known when they landed on the surface of the moon that there was no room for error if they were to rendezvous with the orbiting command/service module.
+They would only get one opportunity to make the connection.
+Despite the extra 96 kilograms in rock and soil samples they collected, they did have enough fuel to jettison themselves off the surface and to successfully rendezvous with the orbiting module.

-Today, it seems almost impossible to believe that, despite the leaps and bounds in which space travel has progressed, nobody has attempted a return trip to the moon.
+Now in 2015, it seems almost impossible to believe that, despite the leaps and bounds in which space travel has progressed, nobody has attempted a return trip to the moon.
 Perhaps the world's scientists have enough information about the moon as they look towards the ways in which they can explore the surface of Mars and perhaps beyond.

 During the course of the voyage out of the Northwest Passage, I have many opportunities to chat to both Charlie and his wife, Dorothy, but the discussion we have about his lunar-walk experience whilst standing on the surface of the desolate Beechey Island, is something that I'll never forget.